taiyuuki/utils/doc/utils.clone.md

 ## clone() function

-The function `clone` creates a deep copy of an object in TypeScript.
+The function `clone` creates a deep copy of an object.

 **Signature:**